shakefu/humbledb/README.rst

 HumbleDB - MongoDB Object-Document Mapper
 =========================================

-HumbleDB is an extremely lightweight ODB that works with pymongo to provide a convenient and easy to use interface.
+HumbleDB is an extremely lightweight ODM that works with pymongo to provide a convenient and easy to use interface.
 It enforces strict explictness when a connection to a MongoDB cluster or replica set is being used, by disallowing any read or write interaction outside of a context manager's context block.